 Use this code when coordinating, conducting, or participating in training events and seminars for outreach staff regarding the benefit of the programs other than the Medicaid program.
-For example, training may include how to assist families to access the services of education programs, WIC, housing, and how to more effectively refer clients/students for those services.
-Include related paperwork, clerical activities, or staff travel required to perform these activities.
+For example, training may include how to assist families to access the services of education programs, WIC, housing, and how to more effectively refer clients/students

-- Participating in or coordinating training that improves the delivery of services for programs other than Medicaid. - Participating in or coordinating training that improves relationships between and among local agencies. - Participation in training to improve computer skills for data collection - Training regarding non-medical social service issues. - Training regarding educational issues.
+- Coordinating with partners in development of workforce development training, such as Head to Toe or the American Association of School Health Association conferences on how to develop and present at conferences. - Participating in or coordinating training that improves the delivery of services for programs other than Medicaid. - Participating in or coordinating training that improves relationships between and among local agencies. - Participation in training to improve computer skills for data collection - Training regarding non-medical social service issues. - Training regarding educational issues.